ethereum-optimism/optimism/packages/docs/README.md

 ![The OVM Optipus](../.gitbook/assets/optipus.png)

-You can find all of our source code here on [our monorepo](https://github.com/ethereum-optimism/optimism-monorepo).
+You can find all of our source code here in [our monorepo](https://github.com/ethereum-optimism/optimism-monorepo).